-This oil can be applied topically, diffused, or ingested.
-You can consume one drop for an upset stomach or indigestion; add to a cool water compress when feverish or overheated; or when you feel fatigued and low on energy, diffuse or apply topically as a pick-me-up and to encourage alertness.
-Mix peppermint with lavender for a soothing massage that will ease headaches.
+This oil can be applied topically or diffused.
+You can add to a cool water compress when feverish or overheated; or when you feel fatigued and low on energy, diffuse or apply topically as a pick-me-up and to encourage alertness.
+Mix peppermint with lavender and a carrier oil for a soothing massage that will ease headaches.

 2. Lavender Oil

 Lavender is a natural antihistamine and anti-inflammatory.
 This oil is a prime option for treating yourself while in the middle of an allergic reaction.
 Use topically to soothe and calm skin irritations such as insect bites or hives.
 (Note – For those who often struggle with skin reactions, store fabric sheets, soaked in lavender water, in airtight containers for on-the-go relief.)
 Diffuse lavender to reduce inflammation in bronchial tubes.

 Another great benefit of lavender is that its soothing properties will also work to help relaxation.
 Diffuse it before bedtime to encourage a more restful sleep.
 Throughout the day, you can use lavender in lotions, bath salts, lip balms, and more.